Greenpeace says it was given documents about Flamanville nuclear reactor security

 EDF said in a statement it did not know which documents Greenpeace had been given and could not comment on how confidential they are.
 It added that the plan of the area and the location of security cameras is not classified information as the cameras are visible to any visitor of the site.

-It said that EDF staff and contractors only have access to classified information to the extent that this is required for their job. — Reuters
+It said that EDF staff and contractors only have access to classified information to the extent that this is required for their job.
+(Reporting by Geert De Clercq and Jean-Stéphane Brosse; Editing by Kirsten Donovan)